Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Conclusion

 \section{Conclusion}

-We have presented a new \texttt{CDA} framework focused on curriculum-based data synthesis for large-scale dataset distillation.
-Our approach involves a practical framework with detailed pertaining for compressing knowledge, data synthesis for recovery, and post-training recipes.
+We presented a new framework focused on {\em global-to-local} gradient refinement through curriculum data synthesis for large-scale dataset distillation.
+Our approach involves a practical paradigm with detailed pertaining for compressing knowledge, data synthesis for recovery, and post-training recipes.
 The proposed approach enables the distillation of ImageNet-21K to 50$\times$ smaller while maintaining competitive accuracy levels.
-In regular benchmarks, such as ImageNet-1K, our approach has demonstrated superior performance, surpassing all prior state-of-the-art methods by substantial margins.
-We further show the capability of our synthetic data on cross-model generalization and continual learning.
-Given the escalating scale of both models and datasets in recent years, the imperativeness of dataset distillation for large-scale datasets and large-scale models has gained unprecedented prominence and urgency.
-We hope our contributions in this work will infuse novel insights and pave new avenues within this domain, encouraging further exploration and development in the field of large-scale dataset distillation.
+In regular benchmarks, such as ImageNet-1K and CIFAR-100, our approach also demonstrated superior performance, surpassing prior state-of-the-art methods by substantial margins.
+We further show the capability of our synthetic data on downstream tasks of cross-model generalization and continual learning.
+With the recent substantial growth in the size of both models and datasets, the critical need for dataset distillation on large-scale datasets and models has become increasingly prominent and urgent.
 Our future work will focus on distilling more modalities like language and speech.